India to allow Nokia to transfer Chennai factory to Microsoft

 "There was the question, if Nokia couldn't sell this factory what should it do?
 Should they sell it later or should they be a subcontractor?
 This was some kind of uncertainty," said Pohjola Markets analyst Hannu Rauhala.
 "But of course, we still don't know how much Nokia has to pay."

-A spokesman for Nokia in Helsinki said the company would comment after analyzing the ruling.
+A spokesman for Nokia in Helsinki said the company would comment after analysing the ruling.

 "It's a very fair and balanced order," said N.P.
 Sahni, a lawyer for the tax department.
 "It substantially protects the interest of the revenue (department) and also enables Nokia to go ahead with its proposed deal with Microsoft."